-Creativity, diversity, sustainability and consistency have always been the creed of the Group, which leverages change to grow stronger as it continues to explore both known and new avenues, seeking constant dialogue with an ever-broader client base.
+Creativity, multiplicity, sustainability and consistency have always been the creed of the Group, which leverages change to grow stronger as it continues to explore both known and new avenues, seeking constant dialogue with an ever-broader client base.

-Its strategy is closely related to the Group's philosophy and values, and is underpinned by five pillars.
+Moncler strategy is strictly related to the Group's philosophy and values, underpinned by five pillars.

-DEVELOPING A SOLID GLOBAL BRAND, WHILE BOLSTERING ITS UNIQUE POSITIONING
+A GLOBAL, SOLID BRAND WITH UNIQUE POSITIONING

-Over the years, Moncler's growth strategy has been inspired by two key principles: to become a global brand and to have no filters with the market.
+In recent years, Moncler's growth strategy has been inspired by two key principles: to become a global Brand and to have no filters with the market.
 Today, 88% of Moncler's revenues are generated outside of Italy.
-This result was achieved by exercising significant control over the business, and by maintaining direct contact with wholesale, retail, and digital clients.
+This result was achieved by exercising significant control over the business and by maintaining direct contact with wholesale, retail and digital clients alike.